basepom/basepom/README.md

 ## Building and deployment

-Install and deploy using -N:
+Install and deploy using -N (enforced by `.mvn/maven.config` file).

     % mvn -N clean install